 Change is good

 In software, as in life, things don't go as planned.
 Successful teams are those that can deal with the changes.
 A change isn't just a problem to deal with—rather, it must be seen as an opportunity to improve the outcome.
-A change represents potential and possibilities, and teams that are nimble enough to utilize this are the ones who stay in the game.
+In the agile approach to project management, a change represents potential and possibilities, and teams that are nimble enough to utilize this are the ones who stay in the game.

 Software—ship fast and ship it right